dmitru/touch-n-synth/README.md

 For generating sound, the project uses [Theresa's Sound World](http://theresassoundworld.com/).
 This library is a wrapper around HTML5 WebAudio API and implements many of the lower-level building blocks, such as envelope generators.
 Overall, it makes for a much better WebAudio development experience, at the same time not abstracting away the underlying basic technology.

 For visualization, the project uses [Paper.js](http://paperjs.org/), a powerful vector graphics library.
+Strictly speaking, it's not really necessary for this simple project, but I felt like trying something new for me.